pmdeoliveiradejesus/BackFlashoverOptimization/README.md

 # BackFlashoverOprimization
-This repository contains programs to minimize investment costos of LPS for an expected BFOR.
+This repository contains programs to minimize investment costs of LPS for an expected BFOR.